Ministers of the Crown Act 1937: Provisions

 The act is notable for several reasons; it was the first act of Parliament to directly deal with ministerial salaries, and also the first act to provide a salary for the prime minister, and for the Leader of the Opposition, whose duties it defined.
 It was the first statute to formally recognise the prime minister, the Cabinet and the Leader of the Opposition.
 The act was repealed by the Ministerial Salaries Consolidation Act 1965.

-Repeal
+Subsequent developments

-The whole act was repealed by section 9(1) of, and schedule 3 to, the Ministerial Salaries Consolidation Act 1965.
+The whole act was repealed by section 9(1) of, and schedule 3 to, the Ministerial Salaries Consolidation Act 1965, which came into force on 5 August 1965.